GoMatrixHosting/create-awx-system/docs/Setup_Wireguard_Server.md

 A guide for configuring a wireguard proxy for a Matrix server with networking/firewall issues.
 The AWX tower will be able to SSH into the wireguard client via port 2222 afterwards and deploy the Matrix server.

 1) Create a Debian 10 machine for the wireguard server, it only needs 1GB of RAM.
-Add the AWX hosts public SSH key to it.
+Add the AWX clients public SSH key to it.

 2) Create a Debian 10 machine for the wireguard client.
-Add the AWX hosts public SSH key to it.
+Add the AWX clients public SSH key to it.

 3) Ensure that the 'On-Premises' subscription is already created so you have the subscription_id.